This article has been updated with new information!

-Now we know that our gut is the port to health, we better live another lifestyle.
-When your energy increases, you will find the strength to do sports or hiking outside.
-You will have no pain anymore!
+Now that our gut is the port to health or death, we better change our lifestyle.
+If your energy increases, you will find the strength to do sports or hiking outside, and you will have no pain anymore!

 Is this not fantastic?

 Having your health back will let you live completely different, more positive, more powerful.
 Your food choices determine your health state.
-Would you not love to get around again without pain or depression?
+Would you not love to move around without pain or depression?

 For me, there is no choice!
 That is my lifestyle, and I hope you will choose this lifestyle too.